BlogSpot

 What is the Success Rate of Proton Therapy for Prostate Cancer?

 Proton therapy has shown promising results in treating prostate cancer, with high rates of tumor control and low rates of side effects.
-So, what are the survival rates for prostate cancer treated with proton therapy?
+So, what are the survival rates for prostate cancer treated with proton therapy

 Measuring Treatment Success